-- Implemented colour blind friendly screens in our control room.
+- Implementing colour blind friendly screens in our control room.
 Encourage analysts and users to use colour blind friendly colours in plots.
 All plots in this conference note have used colour blind friendly colour schemes. - The Belle II Secretariat worked to make childcare easier to find as it has been historically difficult to find in Japan. - KEK is working on improving bathroom accessibility.
 It has improved the bathroom provision for women in the dormitory and is working on improving the situation in experimental areas.
-There has been a request submitted by the International Board of Belle II for gender neutral bathrooms by our control room; COVID-19 has delayed the progress of this. - Belle II members help proofread Japanese to English translations.
+There was a request submitted by the International Board of Belle II for a gender neutral barrier free bathroom by our control room; COVID-19 delayed the progress of this but construction started in September 2020. - Belle II members help proofread Japanese to English translations.
 Often translations or cultural connotations evolve quicker than KEK document revisions and there may be archaic or outdated terms used. - Belle II has asked external food providers for more inclusive food options for dietary restrictions and requirements during collaboration meetings.
 There is pushback there as these meals generally do not sell as well.

-Belle II would like to continue raising awareness within the collaboration through more social posts and emails.
+We will to continue raising awareness within the collaboration through more social posts and emails.
 In particular we wish to normalise making things accessible, for example by encouraging colour blind friendly plots, or recommending to turn cameras on when speaking in video conference calls; more of us are experiencing zoom fatigue but video conferencing is particularly difficult without facial cues for some with, for example, dyslexia, autism and ADHD.
-Finally, we'd like to encourage and normalise putting self care first.
+Finally, we will continue to encourage and normalise putting self care first.